At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Lake Jocassee Wild Child

-I learned about the Jocassee Wild Child program in 2021 and I think it’s one of the most fun and educational things to do during the warmer months out on that beautiful lake.
-Read my Jocassee Wild Child review why this experience is a must-do for families.
+I learned about the Jocassee Wild Child program in 2021, and I think it’s one of the most fun and educational things to do during the warmer months out on Lake Jocassee.
+Read my Jocassee Wild Child review to learn why this experience is a must-do for families.
 The same company also offers kids kayak clinics on the lake, which are so much fun as well!

 Vanishing Island

-I’ve done dolphin tours with Island Explorer in Hilton Head twice and I plan to go back again because it’s easily one of my family’s favorite things to do.
-Dolphins are so amazing, the tour company is fun and knowledgeable, and you can search for sand dollars on Vanishing Island.
+I’ve done dolphin tours with Island Explorer in Hilton Head twice, and I plan to go back because it’s easily one of my family’s favorite things to do.
+Dolphins are so amazing, and the tour company is fun and knowledgeable.
+You can also search for sand dollars on Vanishing Island.

 Bulls Island

-I had seen photos of Boneyard Beach on Bulls Island, which is part of the Cape Romain Wildlife Refuge in Charleston, SC, but nothing could truly prepare me for the experience of walking through those old and weathered trees strewn across the sandy beach.
+I had seen photos of Boneyard Beach on Bulls Island, which is part of the Cape Romain Wildlife Refuge in Charleston, SC.
+But nothing could truly prepare me for the experience of walking through the old, weathered trees strewn across the sandy beach.
 It was an experience like no other.

 Daufuskie Island

-You can only get to Daufuskie Island, located close to Hilton Head Island, by boat.
-And there are no cars on the island, only bikes and golf carts.
-It sounds heavenly and I want to go.
+You can only get to Daufuskie Island near Hilton Head Island by boat.
+There are no cars on the island, only bikes and golf carts.
+It sounds heavenly, and I want to go.

 Cow Cuddling

 I didn’t know you could cuddle cows until I visited Moo Cow Farms in Simpsonville, SC.
-But you can and it’s every bit as fun as I imagined!
-They are booked solid usually for at least two months out so plan accordingly.
+But you can, and it’s every bit as fun as I imagined!
+They are usually booked solid at least two months out, so plan accordingly.

 Whitewater Rafting on the Chattooga River

-Famed as the location of the movie Deliverance, the Chattooga River is the crown jewel of southeastern rafting offering the best and most challenging whitewater in the Blue Ridge and Smoky Mountain region.
+As seen in the movie Deliverance, the Chattooga River is the crown jewel of Southeastern rafting and offers the best and most challenging whitewater in the Blue Ridge and Smoky Mountain region.
 The Chattooga was named a National Wild and Scenic River in 1974.
 We recommend Wildwater Rafting for your adventure.

 Find Some Ghosts in Charleston

 Charleston is a gem of the Southeast for its beautiful architecture, restaurants, and history.
 But it is also known for its many supposedly haunted places.
-Take a boat tour to learn all about them.
+Take a boat tour or walking tour to learn all about them.

 Florida Bucket List Adventures